Zurich smells the smoke of the red terror

-In 1907 an attack on the police barracks in Zurich and a bomb blast that injures children sparked national outrage.
+In 1907 an attack on the police barracks in Zurich and a bomb blast that injured children sparked national outrage.
 Were the Russians behind it?

 For police recruit Fritz Beck June 3, 1907 is a big day.
 At last, he can put on a uniform and perform his first night watch at the police barracks in Zurich.
 Shortly after midnight, four men ring the bell at the main gate and ask for admission.
 When he politely inquires what they wanted, one of the strangers pulls a pistol and storms into the lobby.